-UNT Dallas offers ten undergraduate and four graduate programs in high-demand fields such as criminal justice, teacher education, business administration, and counseling.
-Operating under the regional accreditation of its parent institution, the University of North Texas, UNT Dallas made application for separate regional accreditation in 2011.
+As of FY2015, UNT Dallas offers sixteen undergraduate and six graduate programs in high-demand fields such as criminal justice, teacher education, business administration, sociology and counseling.

 For more information about UNT Dallas, call 972-780-3600 or visit the UNT Dallas web site (www.untdallas.edu).